harwinder/harwinder.github.com/_posts/2013-02-21-install-debian-squeeze-on-dell-poweredge.md

 I am a big fan of Debian.
 Debian is not bleeding edge (though there is "unstable" and "experimental"), Debian does not have a time-based release cycle.
 The thing I like the most about Debian is that they are so damn stable.
 I love apt-get.
 I use Debian on all the production machines I run.

 Recently, we bought these new Dell PowerEdge R420 machines.
 Debian installation was a breeze except that the Ethernet controller (Broadcom) would not show up.
-Accompanying Dell manuals suggested I go in for Redhat/SuSE, which are supported out of the box, as these Dell servers came with some management CD-ROM, which would load some drivers etc. Since, the network interface would not come up and I had only the first installation CD, I could not download get anything with apt-get.
+Accompanying Dell manuals suggested I go in for Redhat/SuSE, which are supported out of the box, as these Dell servers came with some management CD-ROM, which would load some drivers etc. Since, the network interface would not come up and I had only the first installation CD, I could not download anything with apt-get.

-Solution is to do a basic install and download a newer kernel from (squeeze-backports)[http://packages.debian.org/search?suite=squeeze-backports&section=all&arch=any&searchon=names&keywords=linux-image-3.2], which support these newer hardware.
+Solution is to do a basic install and download a newer kernel from [squeeze-backports](http://packages.debian.org/search?suite=squeeze-backports&section=all&arch=any&searchon=names&keywords=linux-image-3.2), which supports these newer hardware.
 All, I had to do was download the following packages:

     linux-image-3.2.0-0.bpo.4-amd64
     firmware-linux-free